7 Websites for Your UX Research and Inspiration

 There’s something special about participating in web design challenges.
 With no client to supervise your every move and no brand guidelines to follow, it’s all about quick, stress-free briefs that pop up in your feed or inbox, awaiting to set your imagination free.
 The end result, often refreshing and original, is then shared with the design community for feedback and mutual inspiration – only to be quickly forgotten in the abyss of Internet oblivion.

 This is where CollectUI comes in, handpicking the best Dribbble shots from the Daily UI Design Challenge, and curating them for future reference and design research.
 “The challenges chosen are so good that you they serve as a great source of inspiration,” writes Ahmet Sülek, who runs the website.
 And we tend to agree.
-The site, which can be viewed either by chronological order or by category, showcases interesting design solutions for almost any UX feature.
+The site, which can be viewed either by chronological order or by category, showcases the best UX design solutions for almost any website feature.
 It goes from simple ones, such as a search bar or an on/off switch, to more large-scale designs, like sign up pages, or user profiles.
 Some of the submissions are wild creations that can only exist as an exercise, while others seem so sharp that they could easily make their way into a new app.
 Browsing through all of this together is bound to get your wheels turning with new ideas.

 6. Sketch App Sources: Winning us over with high-quality freebies